-Whether you are starting your first dental practice, or moving your established practice into a bigger space, a dental construction/build project can seem overwhelming.
-With careful planning and consideration, you can begin building a dental practice that will perfectly meet your needs.
+Whether you are starting your first dental practice or moving your established practice into a bigger space, building a new dental practice can seem overwhelming.
+With careful planning and consideration, you can begin constructing a dental practice that perfectly meets your needs.

 Here are some considerations to make as you move forward with the plans and designs for your dental practice.